 - ½ to ¾ teaspoon salt (adjust to taste)

 - 1 to 3 tablespoons jaggery (adjust to taste)

 - 1 small dry chili

-- Dry roast ingredients mentioned under to roast and powder.
-Cool and make a fine powder in a blender or hand pestle.
+- Cool and make a fine powder in a blender or hand pestle.
 Set aside.

 - Add curry leaves, hing and fry till crisp.
 Add the powder and saute for a minute.